DRgreenT/ServerNetworkAPI/docs/ReadmeFiles/Installation.md

 > This file is created automatically on first run.

-From now on, every time a **new device is detected**, a notification will be sent automatically
+From now on, every time a **new device is detected**, a notification will be sent automatically - depending on your DHCP setup

 #### Discord Notes